Working with locales

 Some copy will be automatically translated, but it's dependent on what your Development team has enabled or not.

 In certain Tastics, the Tastic configuration will have certain fields that are translatable and it's here that you'll need to add the different copy for each language.

 If you think a certain Tastic should be translatable but it isn't, talk to your Development team about adding that field to your Tastic schema.

 Let's look at an example of how you would edit text for different locales within the same project.
 Here, we'll add an ALT text to an image banner Tastic that's only in the default language, plus we'll add a caption to our image for each locale.

 Firstly, click on the image banner Tastic to open the configuration and expand the image section:

 Then we input the ALT title to the default language.
 In this example, German is the default language (the first field) but we can still write in whichever language we like:

 By leaving all the other languages blank, this default one will pull through to all locales.

 We then input a translation for each caption:

-These captions will now display to your user depending on their Locale.
-If you remove the translation, it will revert to the Default caption.
-If you remove the caption altogether, it will default to empty unless a caption has been set in the Tastic Schema as it has in the example below.
-It will never go to an alternative language that isn't the Default:
+These captions will now display to your user depending on their locale.
+If you remove the translation, it will revert to the default caption.
+If you remove the caption altogether, it will show as empty unless a caption has been set in the Tastic schema.
+It'll never go to an alternative language that isn't the default: